 Keep you and your baby safe during the third trimester by following our Pregnancy Exercise Do’s & Don’ts and get the okay from your doctor.

 During the second and third trimesters expect weight gain to be approximately 1/2 – 1 pound per week.
 The best way to know you are doing the proper amount of exercise and nutrition is by monitoring your weight gain.
 You also need to be adding a snack of protein, carbs and a little fat within the hour of exercise.
-For a complete prenatal nutrition breakdown try our Recipe Box with pregnancy & breastfeeding plans (free!)
+Use our Recipe Box to nourish your body!

 Diastasis Recti An abdominal separation, otherwise known as diastasis recti, occurs in about 1/3-2/3 of pregnancies.
 Usually this condition occurs later in pregnancy as your baby grows, or if you are carrying multiples.
 It’s important you don’t do traditional core exercises during pregnancy.